Irving returns as Celtics win 13th straight - Article - TSN

 Boston then finally put it away with Jaylen Brown's alley-oop feed to Tatum before Irving hit two free throws to make it 106-96.

-Joe Harris scored 19 points and Rondae Hollis-Jefferson had 16 points and nine rebounds for the Nets, who are without leading scorer D'Angelo Russell because of a bruised left knee.
-Allen Crabbe and Caris LeVert added 15 points apiece.
+Joe Harris scored 19 points and Rondae Hollis-Jefferson had 16 points and nine rebounds for the Nets.

-Irving has had to play in a mask before, and he's done it well.
-He scored a then career-high 41 points in a loss at New York on Dec.
-15, 2012 while with Cleveland.

-The Celtics started 7 of 9 from the field to lead 17-4, but the Nets jumped ahead in the second quarter and countered every time Boston threated to pull away until the final minutes.